-The Court also tries to change Eisentrager into a "functional" test by quoting a paragraph that lists the characteristics of the German petitioners:
+tional" test by quoting a paragraph that lists the characteristics of the German petitioners:

-"To support [the] assumption [of a constitutional right to habeas corpus] we must hold that a prisoner of our military authorities is constitutionally entitled to the writ, even though he (a) is an enemy alien; (b) has never been or resided in the United States; (c) was captured out-side of our territory and there held in military custody as a prisoner of war; (d) was tried and convicted by a Military Commission sitting outside the United States; (e) for offenses against laws of war committed outside the United States; (f) and is at all times imprisoned outside the United States."
-Id., at 777, 70 S.Ct.
-936 (quoted in part, ante, at 2259).
+"To support [the] assumption [of a constitutional right to habeas corpus] we must hold that a prisoner of our military authorities is constitutionally entitled to the writ, even though he (a) is an enemy alien; (b) has never been or resided in the United States; (c) was captured outside of our territory and there held in military custody as a prisoner of war; (d) was tried and convicted by a Military Commission sitting outside the United States; (e) for offenses against laws of war committed outside the United States; (f) and is at all times imprisoned outside the United States."
+Id., at 777 (quoted in part, ante, at 36).

 But that paragraph is introduced by a sentence stating that "[t]he foregoing demonstrates how much further we must go if we are to invest these enemy aliens, resident, captured and imprisoned abroad, with standing to demand access to our courts."

-339 U.S., at 777, 70 S.Ct.
-936 (emphasis added).
+339 U.S., at 777 (emphasis added).
 How much further than what?
-Further than the rule set 2300 forth in the prior section of the opinion, which said that "in extending constitutional protections beyond the citizenry, the Court has been at pains to point out that it was the alien's presence within its territorial jurisdiction that gave the Judiciary power to act."
-Id., at 771, 70 S.Ct.
-936. In other words, the characteristics of the German prisoners were set forth, not in application of some "functional" test, but to show that the case before the Court represented an a fortiori application of the ordinary rule.
+Further than the rule set forth in the prior section of the opinion, which said that "in extending constitutional protections beyond the citizenry, the Court has been at pains to point out that it was the alien's presence within its territorial jurisdiction that gave the Judiciary power to act."
+Id., at 771.
+In other words, the characteristics of the German prisoners were set forth. not in application of some "functional" test, but to show that the case before the Court represented an a fortiori application of the ordinary rule.
 That is reaffirmed by the sentences that immediately follow the listing of the Germans' characteristics:

 "We have pointed out that the privilege of litigation has been extended to aliens, whether friendly or enemy, only because permitting their presence in the country implied protection.
-No such basis can be invoked here, for these prisoners at no relevant time were within any territory over which the United States is sovereign, and the scenes of their offense, their capture, their trial and their punishment were all beyond the territorial jurisdiction of any court of the United States."
-Id., at 777-778, 70 S.Ct.
-936.
+No such basis can be inCite as: 553 U.S. \\\\ (2008 voked here, for these prisoners at no relevant time were within any territory over which the United States is sovereign, and the scenes of their offense, their capture, their trial and their punishment were all beyond the territorial jurisdiction of any court of the United States."
+Id., at 777-778.

 Eisentrager nowhere mentions a "functional" test, and the notion that it is based upon such a principle is patently false.
-[4]